tylernlyons/Java-Game/ATTRIBUTION.md

 # Attribution List

-Proper attribution should be given for all assets (e.g., art, sound, music, etc.) that is not authored by members of your project team.
+Proper attribution for all assets used

 ## Assets